 The month of October is Liver Cancer Awareness Month.
 Liver cancer can occur in both children and adults, but for a child with liver cancer, they are forced to grow up much more quickly than expected and are often unable to participate in many of the childhood activities that other children are.
 This October, consider donating a car to Wheels For Wishes, benefiting Make-A-Wish.
-Your car donation will help to grant a wish for a child battling a life-threatening medical condition, such as childhood liver cancer.
+Your car donation will help to grant a wish for a child battling a critical illness, such as childhood liver cancer.

 Know The Facts About Childhood Liver Cancer